TomasHubelbauer/selfie/readme.md

 The extra step of clicking the button is required as the `getDisplayMedia` API needs to be called from a user gesture.

+## Development

+Run using `npx serve .` (http://localhost:5000) instead of off `file` protocol.
+This is needed for ESM and canvas CORS to run correctly.

 ## Roadmap

 I have a feature in the works which is capable of automatically cropping out a